Monmouth Mall: Renovations and anchor changes (1990–2011)

+Ownership changes and retail decline (2012–2023)

+The central promenade in 2023.
+While retaining its 2009–2011 remodel, the corridor is lined with vacant shops, a result of the late-2010s retail decline.

 In 2012, Vornado Realty Trust announced plans to sell its portfolio of enclosed shopping malls.
 In August 2015, Vornado's fifty percent stake and management in the Monmouth Mall was sold to co-owner Kushner Companies for $38 million.
+In 2021, Brookfield sold the mall outright to Kushner Companies.

-On September 7, 2018, it was announced that Lord & Taylor would be closing as part of a plan to close 10 stores nationwide.
-The store closed in January 2019.
-On June 22, 2020, Crate & Barrel opened a temporary close out store on the 1st floor in the former Lord & Taylor space.
-It has since closed.
+Through the 2010s and 2020s, many stores began to close due to the changing retail environment.
+In 2010, Planet Fitness opened at Monmouth Mall, but eventually relocated to a new store in Shrewsbury in 2022.
+On September 7, 2018, it was announced that Lord & Taylor would be closing as part of a plan to close 10 stores nationwide; the store closed in January 2019.
+On June 22, 2020, Crate & Barrel opened a temporary close out store on the 1st floor in the former Lord & Taylor space, which has since closed.

-In 2021, Brookfield sold the mall to Kushner Companies.

-In June 2022, it was announced that JCPenney would exit the mall due to the retail environment.
-JCPenney would be closing on October 23, 2022, which had been at the mall for 47 years opening in 1975.

-In 2022, the mall announced that the parking garage would be demolished due to structural instability.
+In June 2022, it was announced that JCPenney would exit the mall after 47 years in operation; it closed on October 23, 2022.
+The same year, the mall announced that the parking garage would be demolished due to structural instability.
+Several smaller retailers also departed around this time: Norman's Hallmark Cards Inc. relocated to West Long Branch, Spencer's Gifts moved to Jersey Shore Premium Outlets in Tinton Falls, and in December 2023, Forever 21 announced it would close its mall doors in January 2024.

-In 2022, Norman's Hallmark Cards Inc. store officially closed inside the Monmouth Mall, and instead opened up a new location at "Consumer Centre" in the nearby town of West Long Branch.
-Spencer's Gifts closed at the mall, but a new store location was unveiled in Tinton Falls at the nearby Jersey Shore Premium Outlets.

-In December 2023, it was announced that Forever 21 would be closing at Monmouth Mall in January 2024.

-As of 2024, businesses remaining at the mall include Buffalo Wild Wings, Macy*s, Boscovs, LensCrafters and AMC.